 Coal was discovered in Jackson in 1835.
 Several small underground and surface mines were opened and eventually closed.
 A subsidence incident occurred in October 1984 when the abandoned Andrews Street Coal Mine in the County partially collapsed, causing a detached garage, driveway and vehicle at a residence to collapse into a shallow sinkhole.
 A \$12,000 emergency reclamation project was instituted in that subsidence incident.
-Since only one limited-scale event was noted in recent years, the probability of a similar event occurring again is difficult to estimate, but is possible.
+Since only one limited-scale event was noted in recent years, the probability of a similar event occurring again is difficult to estimate, but this single known event during a period of 50 years or more suggests that the annual probability of occurrence is only about 2% per year.